adsanderson/adamsanderson-blog/src/pages/blog/2019-12-27-modelling-with-statecharts-in-xstate.md

 ## The first wave of states

 As you can see from the requirements above a lot has been left for us to interpret.
-So our goal first of all is just to think of the states we require, but no group them yet.
+So our goal first of all is just to think of the states we require, but not group them yet.

+Here is the first wave of states that I could think of, with some details against each:

+- View a feed
+  - When someone pictures the app in their mind this is what they should see.
+The feed with the items displayed.
+- Fetching a feed
+  - This is a transition state while a feed is being fetched, this tends to be the home of spinners
+- Error fetching feed
+  - If we can't load the feed the user selected then we should let them know.
+An error state is not always need but sometimes having something explicit is needed.
+- Feed item read
+  -
+- Feed item un-read
+- Adding a feed
+- Removing a feed
+- No feed exists
+- Initialising feed

+This list won't be every state, but it gives us a starting point for grouping and to start an initial configuration.

 1. Intro about modelling
 2. Define the problem